Ausangate and Rainbow Mountain Trek 4 Days

 -

 Tips are not included.
-Tipping the team is usual on any excursion to Ausangate, although we pay good salaries to our entire team, tips are welcome as a token of your appreciation for the team hard work.
+Tipping the team is usual on any excursion to Ausangate.
+Although we pay good salaries to our entire team, tips are welcome as a token of your appreciation for the team’s hard work.

-At Machu Picchu by Locals we focus to make your trip an unforgettable experience and we want to provide all details which you need to know before to leave your country and start your life experience in Peru.
+At Machu Picchu by Locals, we focus on making your trip an unforgettable experience, and we want to provide all the details that you need to know before you leave your country and start your life experience in Peru.

 Important

-Water storage: Water reservoir like Camelback is encouraged – but enough for at least 2-3 liters.
+- Water storage: a water reservoir like Camelback is encouraged – but enough for at least 2-3 liters.

 FOR YOUR DUFFEL:

 Horses will carry up to 7 kg of your personal items.
-This must include your sleeping bag and air matt (if you bring/rent one).
-From us these two items weigh 3 kg.
+This must include your sleeping bag and air mattress (if you bring/rent one).
+From us, these two items weigh 3 kg.

 Battery Charger: There is no place to plug in while trekking!